dlsf/dlsf/README.md

-# Hi there 👋
+## Hi there 👋

-I'm Daniel, a self-taught programmer with interest in JVM languages.
+I am a self-taught programmer with interest in JVM languages.

 - 🔭 I’m currently working on [IridiumSkyblock](https://github.com/IridiumLLC/IridiumSkyblock) and the Minecraft server iOser.de
 - 🌱 I’m currently learning Kotlin